cyclus/cyclus/doc/domain_model_document/sim_env_overview.rst

 contains sufficient information about the Resource to be sent to assist the requester in the process of prefering this over over others.

-The bid also contains a cost.
-(Perhaps we need a cost class that has some richness, fixed cost, variable cost...
+The bid also contains a price.
+(Perhaps we need a price class that has some richness, fixed cost, variable cost...
 TBD).

 The bid may also send a bid constraint overall to the matchmaking entity in order to avoid overpromising.
 That is, if a facility receives many requests, it may desire to return bids which sum to an amount above its total capacity.
-It must indicate to the matchmaking facility what its capacity constraint actually is so that it is not matched to so many requests that it
+It must indicate to the matchmaking facility what its capacity constraint actually is so that it is not matched to so many requests that it overwhelms its capacity.

 Preferences
 ***********